eivholt/icicle-monitor/Article/README.md

 ## Limitations
 ### Weatherproofing
-The device enclosure made for this proof-of-concept is not properly sealed for permanent outdoor installation.
+For permanent outdoor installation the device requires a properly sealed enclosure.
 The camera is mounted on the shield PCB and will need some engineering to be able to see through the enclosure while remaining water tight.
 For inspiration on how to create weather-proof enclosures that allow sensors and antennas outside access, [see this project](https://www.hackster.io/eivholt/low-power-snow-depth-sensor-using-lora-e5-b8e7b8) on friction fitting and use of rubber washers.
 The referenced project also proves that battery operated sensors can work with no noticeable degradation in winter conditions (to at least -15 degrees Celcius).

 ### Obscured view
 The project has no safe-guard against false negatives.
 The device will not report if it's view is blocked.
 This could be resolved by placing static markers on both sides of an area to monitor and included in synthetic training data.
 Absence of at least one marker could trigger a notification that the view is obscured.